Crypto Tax South Africa: Expert Guide 2025

 When to report your crypto taxes

 The South African tax year runs from the 1st of March to the 28th of February the following year.
-The tax season opens on the 1st of July and the deadline to report your taxes is the 24th of October for the 2024 tax year.
+The tax season opens on the 1st of July and the deadline to report your taxes is October each year for non-provisional taxpayers and the 20th of January the following year for provisional taxpayers.
+The date in October changes slightly each year but is generally between the 20th and 24th.

-Of course, although the tax deadline isn't until October, you may need to factor in provisional tax ahead of this deadline.
+Of course, although the tax deadline isn't until later on, you may need to factor in provisional tax ahead of this deadline.

 How to file your crypto taxes